 The rail network serving Norfolk is sparse: few settlements are connected to the rail network, and the network serves few destinations out of the county.
-There are two lines from London: the Great Eastern Main Line from London Liverpool Street via Ipswich to Norwich; and the Fenline / Great Northern Route from London King's Cross via rail
+There are two lines from London: the Great Eastern Main Line from London Liverpool Street via Ipswich to Norwich; and the Fenline / Great Northern Route from London King's Cross via Cambridge to King's Lynn.
+(King's Lynn also has one train per day to London Liverpool Street.)
+Norwich is directly connected to Cambridge, Great Yarmouth, Lowestoft and Sheringham; and longer distance services via Peterborough to Liverpool.